20 Types of Caterpillars in New Jersey

 1. Monarch Caterpillar

 Monarch caterpillars are typically green with a yellow and black stripe.
-They can grow to be about three inches long and are mostly seen during the summer months.
-These types of caterpillars in New Jersey feed on milkweed found throughout.
+They can grow about three inches long and are mostly seen in summer.
+These caterpillars in New Jersey feed on milkweed found throughout.

 Monarch caterpillars have no sting, but they release a milky substance called Hemolymph, which can give people an allergic reaction.